 the fish finder come in different shapes and sizes.
 The bigger the screen, the more information is on display.
 However, smaller screen fish finders are more portable.
 Higher pixels and HD screen mean crystal clear display.

-GPS and Chartplotters
+Parts of a Fish Finder #3: GPS and Chartplotters

 The modern fish finders have an inbuilt GPS.
 The GPS enables you to track your location on waypoint maps and navigate around.
-Other features like the temperature, speed, depth of the water are also available.
+Other features like the temperature, speed, and depth of the water are also available.
 This feature makes fishing a pleasant and exciting experience.

 The GPS on your fish finder can chart your position and point it out on a map.
 An internal GPS receiver is common in use.
 But an external receiver can show boat’s position and their direction even at slow speeds.
 A good the fish finder gets used for scouting, navigating, and making waypoints for future.